akshatV21/nestjs-pokemon-microservices/README.md

 Welcome to the NestJS Pokemon Backend!
 This project serves as the backend for a Pokémon game, providing a robust API and essential features for gameplay.

+## Description

+NestJS Pokemon Backend is a comprehensive solution for building the server-side functionality of a Pokémon game.
+It encompasses features such as secure authentication, dynamic Pokémon spawning, interactive catching mechanisms, evolution processes, trading capabilities, a sophisticated battle engine, real-time updates through websockets, and a microservices architecture for scalability.
+The project utilizes technologies like NestJS, MongoDB, RabbitMQ, Docker, and NestJS Workspaces to deliver a scalable and efficient backend infrastructure.

 ## 🎯 Features

 - 🔐 **Authentication**: Secure user registration and login functionality using JWT (JSON Web Tokens).
 The authentication service validates user credentials and generates a JWT for authenticated users.
 This token is used to authenticate subsequent requests from the client.